AxelVivite/Epitech-MyTchat/backend/README.md

 Details about the routes can be found in doc/swagger.json, this is file generated from jsdoc using [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc).

+## Websocket

+This API uses websockets to send notifications to a client about a variety of things.\
+You can find more details in ```/doc/Websocket.md```.

 ## Usage

 ### Start the server